davidmacarabrown/linux-developer-tools-install/README.md

 ### Optional

-- Mono C# IDE (Commented out in the file by default)
 - Oracle VirtualBox
-- Oh-My-Zsh terminal shell
 - Local time adjustment (useful when dual-booting to avoid clock sync problems in Windows)

 ### Other

 - Curl
 - XClip (useful for copying to the clipboard from terminal e.g. for pasting SSH key to Github account)
+- Oh-My-Zsh (includes ZSH with some modifications to make the terminal easier to use)